Vivek-04022001/documentation/docs/deployment/caching/rulesets-and-caching-operations.md

 Turn on caching in Zope memory.

-If the URL is not specific enough to ensure uniqueness, then either `ETags` or `Last-Modified` should also be added to the list of parameters to generate a unique cache key.
+If the URL isn't specific enough to ensure uniqueness, then either `ETags` or `Last-Modified` should also be added to the list of parameters to generate a unique cache key.

 ### Vary (`vary`)